PSTET 2025: Notification, Application Form, Pattern, Syllabus & Eligibility Criteria

 PSTET Answer Key 2025

 The PSEB will release the PSTET answer key 2025 on the official website.
 Candidates will be able to raise objections against the answer key by logging in to the official website.
-Have a look at the steps below to download the answer key:
+Have a look at the methods below to download the answer key:

 • Click on the grievance portal link